Avi241/docker-drone/README.md

 # docker-drone
-Testing Drone Simulation in dcoker
+Testing Drone Simulation in docker

 # Setting up the workspace on users computer